A Guide To Protecting Your Business From Cyber Crime

 The majority of cyber attacks exploit basic vulnerabilities in IT systems and software.
 DDoS attacks, ransomware, phishing scams and data dumping are examples of some of the most renowned crimes.
 While there may be no obvious motivation to target your SME, cyber attacks aren’t necessarily directed at specific victims.
 Rather the attacker might target multiple — tens, hundreds, even thousands of — people or organisations in hope to maximise the chance of ‘success’.
 Therefore the risks remain the same for any organisation.

 It’s estimated that small-medium sized enterprises have a 1 in 2 chance of experiencing a cyber security breach of some kind.
 On average, this costs SME’s £1,400 and, in the worst case scenario, the company closes down as a result of the losses, disruption and downtime incurred.

 Essentially, the responsibility is on small-business leaders to invest shrewdly in both cyber security and staff education.
-Through the remainder of this guide we aim to make it easier for you to assess the controls and risks within in your small organisation, and to encourage you to take preventative measures going forward.
+Through the remainder of this guide, we aim to make it easier for you to assess the controls and risks within your organisation, and to encourage you to take preventative measures going forward.

 Cyber Crime Prevention — Where To Begin

 There are simple, effective steps you can take to reduce the likelihood of a cyber attack within your SME:

 - Activate firewalls on all computers and devices connected to the internet

 - Use a reputable anti-virus service and ensure it automatically updates on a regular basis